pmartinolli/OtSoCG/README.md

 ### ...
 Contribute

-* Improving the data on Wikidata (especially the properties Publisher, Author and RPGGeek ID)
+* Improving the data on Wikidata (especially the properties Publisher, Author and RPGGeek ID).
-* Improving the code (for beauty, clarity or structure)
+* Improving the code (for beauty, clarity or structure).

 ### ...
 Thank me